Irv Levin: Biography

 Levin had long wanted to own a team in California, but knew that the NBA would not even consider letting him move the Celtics.
 In 1978, with this in mind, Levin and Lipton swapped their shares in the Celtics with John Y. Brown, Jr. and Harry T. Mangurian, Jr. for their shares in the Buffalo Braves.
 The Braves were relocated to San Diego, where they became the San Diego Clippers.
 On May 4, 1981, Levin sold the Clippers to Donald Sterling for $13.5 million.

 Personal life

 He divorced his first wife, Lenore, in 1971; they had three children: Donna, Lon and Sindee.
-His second wife, Michelle, was killed in a car accident.
+His second wife, Michelle, died in a car accident.